ren-osint/ren-osint.github.io/_posts/Exercises/2024-10-08-The-Beautiful-City-of-Kiffa.markdown

 ---
 layout: post
 title: Exercise 1 - The Beautiful City of Kiffa
-date: 2024-10-04 12:00:00 +0100
+date: 2024-10-08 12:00:00 +0100
-categories: OSINT
+categories: OSINT Exercises
 ---

-As with all of these excercises, created by [Sofia Santos](https://gralhix.com/), we are provided with a Task Briefing:
+As with all of these excercises, created by [Sofia Santos](https://gralhix.com/){:target="_blank"}, we are provided with a Task Briefing:

 > Below you can see a screenshot from a tweet containing a photo.
 It
 > contains all the relevant information necessary to help you find the